 In this article we have highlighted the advantages of using Facebook CAPI for your Magento store and also described steps of implementation.
 With Stape’s Magento plugin it’s now much easier to get started with server-side tracking.
 And if you have any questions - don’t hesitate to contact us.
 Our team of experts will guide you through or give an excellent consultation!

 Don't miss out on the benefits of server-side tagging for Magento.
-Learn how to set it up with Stape’s plugin in this quick and easy guide!Jun 21, 2023
+Learn how to set it up with Stape’s plugin in this quick and easy guide!Edited Nov 16, 2023

 In this guide, find out how to set up server-side Google Analytics 4 for Magento using Stape Server GTM plugin.